Government Council of Galapagos to phase out single-use plastics on the Islands

 - Changing people’s behaviours (to encourage them to reduce their use of plastics)

 By exploring these themes, the workshop aims to develop a five-year plan to address the issues surrounding plastic pollution, building on existing community initiatives (such as Grupo Eco Cultural Organizado), whilst supporting the scientific research needed to answer critical questions and investigate solutions that will actually work to manage plastic pollution in Galapagos.

 This is a hugely ambitious project but single-use plastics can be eliminated from the Galapagos Archipelago, helping to protect the species most impacted by plastic pollution.
-If you would like to support this project, why not donate today?
+If you would like to support this project, why not donate to GCT today?

 Watch our video below to find out what efforts are currently being taken in Galapagos to reduce plastic pollution.